1996 Buffalo Bills season: Week 6

-The Bills hosted the Colts, the leagues last undefeated team.
+The Bills hosted the Colts, the league's last undefeated team.
 They clawed to a 10-3 lead in the second as Todd Collins (quarterback) threw his first NFL touchdown pass of his career.
 Marshall Faulk's touchdown in the fourth tied the game; an exchange of field goals put the game into overtime tied 13-13 where Steve Christie won it from 39 yards out.